SMEFT at NNLO$+$PS: $Vh$ production: Conclusions

 \section{Conclusions}

 In this article, we have presented novel SMEFT predictions for Higgsstrahlung in hadronic collisions.
 Specifically, we have calculated the NNLO QCD corrections for the complete sets of dimension-six operators that describe the interactions between the Higgs and two vector bosons and the couplings of the Higgs, a $W$ or a $Z$ boson, and light fermions.
 These~fixed-order predictions have been consistently matched to a PS using the \MiNNLOPS~method and the matching has been implemented into the {\tt POWHEG-BOX}.
-Our new MC implementation allows for a realistic exclusive description of $Vh$ production at the level of hadronic events including SMEFT effects.
-This feature makes it an essential tool for future Higgs characterisation studies by the ATLAS and CMS collaborations, and we therefore make the relevant code available for download on the official {\tt POWHEG-BOX} web page~\cite{POWHEGBOXRES}.
-Notice that together with the~MC code presented in~\cite{Haisch:2022nwz} one can now simulate the $pp \to Zh \to \ell^+ \ell^- b \bar b$ and $pp \to Wh \to \ell \nu b \bar b$ processes at \NNLOplusPS~including a total number of 17 dimension-six SMEFT operators.
+Our new MC~implementation~\cite{GitLabPowheg} allows for a realistic exclusive description of $Vh$ production at the level of hadronic events including SMEFT effects.
+This feature makes it an essential tool for future Higgs characterisation studies by the ATLAS and CMS collaborations.
+Notice that together with the~MC code presented in~\cite{Haisch:2022nwz} one can now simulate the $pp \to Zh \to \ell^+ \ell^- b \bar b$ and $pp \to Wh \to \ell \nu b \bar b$ processes at \NNLOplusPS~including a total number of 18 dimension-six SMEFT operators.